maddy6/LSTM_DEEP/README.md

 Dataset of Cryptocurrency

-This repository containf dataset required for Index fund.
+This repository contain datasets required for Index fund.